vk-db-modeling-fall-25/shared-notes/notes/normalization.md

 - What is functional dependence?

-  > The field/attribute B is functionally dependent on the field/attribute A if each value of A determines one and only one
+  > The fields/attributes B are functionally dependent on the fields/attributes A if each value of A determines exactly one value of B

   - e.g. Product Name is functionally dependent on Product ID
     - Notation: **Product ID -> Product Name**